Sixto Hernández Serrano

 Sixto Hernández Serrano (born April 6 in San Lorenzo, Puerto Rico) is a Puerto Rican politician, attorney, accountant, judge, and former senator.
 He was a member of the Senate of Puerto Rico since his first election in 2000.
 He resigned in 2006 after being appointed to be an appeals judge.
 He represented the Popular Democratic Party (PPD).

 Early years and studies

 Sixto Hernández Serrano was born on April 6 in San Lorenzo, Puerto Rico.
-He completed his elementary and high school in his hometown, graduating in 1966.
+He completed high school at José Campeche High School in his hometown, graduating in 1966.
 From 1968 to 1970, he served for the United States Army, spending one year in Vietnam.

 In 1970, he enrolls in the University of Puerto Rico at Humacao.
 He received his bachelor's degree in accounting in 1974.
 Later, he completed his Juris Doctor at the Interamerican University of Puerto Rico School of Law, and received his licence as a CPA.
 He is also licensed in real estate and is a member of the Puerto Rico Bar Association and the College of Certified Public Accountants.